 Each thing in its own time, even if it's cleaning the bathroom sink.

-Geeks Put the Unsavvy on Alert: Learn or Log Off
+Geeks Put the Unsavvy on Alert: Learn or Log Off From the NYTimes (requires free registration):

 The tension over the MyDoom virus underscores a growing friction between technophiles and what they see as a breed of technophobes who want to enjoy the benefits of digital technology without making the effort to use it responsibly.